buddhist-uni/buddhist-uni.github.io/ACKNOWLEDGEMENTS.md

 It's a testament to Buddhist generosity that such an expansive and outstanding collection could be compiled (almost entirely) from free material.

-The Open Buddhist University is an HTML5 website [built with Jekyll](https://jekyllrb.com/) by Khemarato Bhikkhu.
+The Open Buddhist University is an HTML5 website [built with Jekyll](https://jekyllrb.com/).